Maxim Afinogenov: Playing career

-Buffalo Sabres
+Buffalo Sabres (1999–2009)

 Afinogenov was a forward for Dynamo Moscow of the Russian Superleague (RSL) for four seasons.
-He was drafted 69th overall by the Buffalo Sabres in the 1997 NHL Entry Draft and played his rookie NHL season in 1999–2000, scoring 34 points in 65 games, while also playing in 15 games with the Sabres' American Hockey League (AHL) affiliate, the Rochester Americans.
+He was drafted 69th overall by the Buffalo Sabres in the 1997 NHL entry draft and played his rookie NHL season in 1999–2000, scoring 34 points in 65 games, while also playing in 15 games with the Sabres' American Hockey League (AHL) affiliate, the Rochester Americans.
 Following his third season with the Sabres, a 21-goal, 40-point campaign in 2001–02, Afinogenov re-signed with a two-year, $2.4 million contract on September 4, 2002.
 However, that same day, while playing a pickup game in Moscow, he took a puck to the head, suffering a concussion.
 He was limited to just 35 games in the subsequent season, managing just 11 points.
 The next season, in 2003–04, he recorded his first career hat-trick on December 31, 2003, at HSBC Arena in a 7–1 win against the Washington Capitals.
 He finished the season bouncing back from his previous concussion-riddled season with 17 goals and 31 points.

 Afinogenov during a game in 2006.

 After spending the 2004–05 season back in Russia with Dynamo Moscow due to the NHL lockout, Afinogenov recorded his best season to date when NHL play resumed in 2005–06 with personal bests of 51 assists and 73 points.
 As the Sabres embarked on a playoff run to the Conference Finals, where they were defeated in seven games by the eventual Stanley Cup champion Carolina Hurricanes.
 Afinogenov added eight points in 18 post-season games.
 He continued his scoring pace the following season in 2006–07 and, despite missing 26 games, scored 61 points and a career-high 23 goals.
 During the season, Sabres backup goalie Martin Biron was traded to the Philadelphia Flyers at the trade deadline in February 2007, making Afinogenov the longest-serving Sabre on the roster.
+In the playoffs, he scored the game-winning goal in Game 5 of the Sabres' second-round series against the Rangers in overtime.
+He scored five goals and four assists in 15 games as the Sabres advanced to the Conference Finals, where they lost to the Ottawa Senators in five games.
 His production tailed off in 2007–08, however, managing just 28 points in the same number of games as the previous season.